“High fees, large incumbents, and a $400B+ market are under attack by a slew of remittance startups.”

 WorldRemit’s emphasis on mobile payments and larger portion of African migrants among customers leads to a much smaller average transaction size:

-Not much from a business model perspective.
-We already covered P2P’s marketing phenomena in our article on TransferWise, and all other business processes are largely the same (read SaveOnSend article on that topic).
-Maybe low pricing?
-TransferWise, while not the fastest, has by far the lowest gross margin (<1%) and clearly builds its PR/marketing around this differentiation angle:
+These providers also compete on price.
+TransferWise, while not the fastest, has by far the lowest gross margin (<1% globally) and clearly builds its PR/marketing around this differentiation angle:

 Our friends in Mexico getting enough sh*t – so we've managed to drop fees on MXN transfers by another 33% last week. 🇲🇽🌵